actions/checkout/README.md

     # Otherwise, uses the default branch.
     ref: ''

+    # Whether to checkout the default repository branch if specified ref does not
+    # exist.
+If this is set to true, then fetch-depth should be 0
+    # Default: true
+    default-ref-on-error: ''

     # Personal access token (PAT) used to fetch the repository.
 The PAT is configured
     # with the local git config, which enables your scripts to run authenticated git
     # commands.
 The post-job step removes the PAT.